 Here's a confession.
 For years, the only thing that came to mind when someone mentioned Japanese ramen to me was the packaged stuff that you can buy by the palate at the grocery store.
-Also, some in-depth research (Wikipedia) will quickly reveal the fact that there's a 100% chance the ingredients in instant ramen will kill you in your sleep, nearly as dangerous to human health and well-being as nuclear war or One Republic.
+You know, the instant ramen with all the chemicals that will kill you in your sleep.
+That stuff is nearly as dangerous to human health and well-being as nuclear war or One Republic.

 While a casual trip to Japan isn’t always in the cards, a casual trip to Chinatown is, where you'll find Strings Ramen Shop just off the Cermak red line stop.
-We recognize there are a lot of solid ramen joints in Chicago, especially with the emergence of places like High Five Ramen and Ramen-San, but we’ve got a thing for Strings.
+We recognize there are a lot of solid ramen joints in Chicago, but we’ve got a thing for Strings.

 See how much I've learned?